ErHaWeb/klaro_consent_manager/README.md

 # Klaro Consent Manager

 Functionally complete, flexible TYPO3 integration of Klaro!
-Consent Management.
+Consent Management by KIProtect.
 Klaro! is a powerful tool that protects your visitors' privacy and data and helps you run a GDPR compliant website.

 ## Tutorials